 Check the weather minimums for your destination, with attention to visibility and try to figure out if there is a trend like visibility going down the last couple of hours.
 Due to lower temperatures in winter time fog will be more common, even more so when a high pressure area is present.
 If the airport is situated lower than surrounding terrain, expect cold air to flow to the airport possibly reducing visibility in early evening.

-With snow and icing expect the runway to be slippery and braking action poor to none.
+With snow and icing, expect the runway to be slippery and braking action to be poor to none.
 Directional control can be a problem then, especially so with tail draggers and a bit of crosswind.

 During the winter the hours of daylight are very low, depending on which latitude you are.
-VFR night flight might not be an option.
+A VFR night flight might not be an option at all.
 Daylight will even be shorter under a broken or overcast cloud ceiling.
 And as the sun sits at a lower azimuth in the sky, landing or flying headings towards the sun can create serious visibility problems.